pric/pric/README.md

 ## Introduction

-Self-signed certificates cause trust errors and issue locally-trusted development certificates signed by real Certificate Authority (CA) can be dangerous or even impossible for the hosts like `localhost`.
+Self-signed certificates cause trust errors and issuing locally-trusted development certificates signed by a real Certificate Authority (CA) can be dangerous or even impossible for the hosts like `127.0.0.1` or `localhost`.

 !pric automatically creates and installs a local CA in the system root store, and generates locally-trusted certificates.